Free SSL Certificates for Websites/Web Servers

 SSL certificates, or Secure Socket Layer certificates, are used by websites for https connections.
 When someone connects to a site via https, a valid SSL cert shows at least a couple of things about the connection: the certifying authority (the place issuing the SSL certificate) affirms that the site is what it claims to be in the certificate, and that the connection is encrypted using some form of encryption.

-You should also read the fine print for each of the certification authorities below as well -- some of them issue the certificates for free, but require you to pay a fee so that they can validate your ownership of your domain.
-And they validate very often.
-(So they may not be really free after all -- calculate the total cost per year before you blindly sign up with them.
-It may be cheaper and less of a hassle, in the end, to pay for an SSL cert from a known authority where you have a single up-front price.)
+You should always read the fine print for each of the free certification authorities -- one or more of them, in times of old, issued the certificates for free, but required payment to validate the ownership of your domain.
+So they weren't really free after all -- read the details in their documentation/terms of use and calculate the total cost per year before you blindly sign up with anything.
+In such cases, it may be cheaper and less of a hassle to pay for an SSL cert from a commercial certificate authority (like GoDaddy or some other company), where you have a single price stated clearly and unambiguously at the very outset.

-Incidentally, your domain name (and you must have one) needs to have its own dedicated IP address.
-Many commercial web hosts provide this, either by default, or with the payment of an additional fee.
+In the past, your domain name (and you must have one) needed to have its own dedicated IP address (which many commercial web hosts provide anyway).
+This is no longer the case with the modern web browsers any more.

 Related Pages